Gradient Boost for Classification Example

 2D.
 Update the model.

 We update the model using the predictions of the above developed Decision Tree.
-We use a learning rate of $\alpha = 0.3$ for this example.
-This results in the updated model
+We use a learning rate of

 Using the calculated numbers, this leads to